GrasSoft/360_ez_spinner/README.md

 ![Animation](https://github.com/GrasSoft/360_ez_spinner/blob/main/screenshots/03_animation.png?raw=true)

-Movement Type
+### Movement Type
 Allows you to select the type of movement for the turntable animation:
 Object Rotates: The object itself rotates around its axis while the camera remains stationary.
 Camera Rotates: The camera rotates around the object, providing a 360° view of the object without changing the object’s position.

-Spin Direction
+### Spin Direction
 Defines the direction in which the object or camera rotates:
 Clockwise: The object or camera spins in a clockwise direction.
 Counter-clockwise: The object or camera spins in a counter-clockwise direction.

-Interpolation
+### Interpolation
 Determines how the animation transitions between keyframes.
 Options include:
 Smooth/Linear: The object moves at a constant speed.
 Slow-Fast-Slow: The object’s speed varies, moving slowly at the beginning, then progressively faster, then slowing down again towards the end of the animation.
 Fast-Slow-Fast: The object’s speed varies, moving fast at the beginning, then slowing down, then speeding back up towards the end of the animation.

+### Number of spins
+Determines how many times the 360 degree movement is repeated within the timeline.
+It indirectly affects the Length of the animation, as the Number of Keyframes is multiplied by the Number of spins.

-Length
+### Length
 Specifies the duration of the animation in one of two ways:
 By Number of Keyframes: Allows you to manually set the number of frames and the starting frame.
 This method is ideal when you have a specific number of frames in mind or want to synchronize the animation with other elements in the scene.
 By Degrees: Lets you control the animation length based on the number of degrees the object should rotate between two frames.
 The user can set the number of degrees (e.g., 2, 5, 10) and SpinWiz will automatically calculate the number of frames required for a full 360° rotation based on this value.